-TmFO is coordinated by cirad and supported by the Sentinel Landscape program of Consultative Group on International Agricultural Research (CGIAR) research program: Forest, Tree and Agroforestry (FTA) and by ESA (European Space Agency) and the French Ministry of Foreign Affairs in support to the Alliance for the conservation of tropical rainforests.
-These financial supports have allowed the organization of meetings and technical workshops to define preliminary research questions and analyses.
+TmFO is coordinated by Cirad and supported by the Sentinel Landscape program of Consultative Group on International Agricultural Research (CGIAR) research program: Forest, Tree and Agroforestry (FTA) and by ESA (European Space Agency) and the French Ministry of Foreign Affairs in support to the Alliance for the conservation of tropical rainforests.
+These financial supports have allowed the organization of meetings and technical workshops, PhD students, participation to international congresses and publications.

 TmFO is an open network, and scientists, institutions, and NGOs interested in the resilience of managed tropical forests are most welcome.